Information for Prospective Capstone Clients

-For domestic clients outside of NYC that require overnight stays to conduct research, Wagner will consider the provision of accommodations in lieu of the engagement fee.
+For domestic clients outside of NYC that require overnight stays to conduct research, Wagner will consider the provision of travel and accommodations in lieu of the engagement fee.

 The best Capstone proposals are important but not urgent; achievable within the academic time frame and with the resources available; provide a clear definition of the problem or issue to be addressed; have a realistic scope; and specify tangible deliverables for the Capstone team to provide.
 We look for organizations that have been operating for at least three years, have at least three full-time employees, and can offer a mutually beneficial opportunity for the agency and the student team.

 Submitted proposals are first vetted for feasibility and fit within Capstone's guidelines and NYU Wagner's learning objectives and curricular areas of focus.
 Then, approved proposals are distributed to the Capstone faculty for review, who may contact prospective clients for clarification on the scope of projects.
 The faculty select projects that will be presented to their classes where the students choose which projects they are interested in working on.
 Clients are then notified whether their projects have been chosen by a Capstone Team.